forcedotcom/Analytics-Cloud-Dataset-Utils/README.md

 ### Server mode with Web UI

-Unzip datasetutils.zip to a local folder. the To start the jar in server mode:
+**Windows**:

-**Windows**: Double click on run.bat
+Unzip datasetutils.zip to a local folder.
+To start the jar in server mode: Double click on run.bat

-**Mac**: Press CTRL+Click on run.command, for more info refer to  https://support.apple.com/kb/PH14369?locale=en_US
+**Mac**:

-If you are running datasetutils for the first time you will be prompted to accept the license in the console terminal. type Yes and press enter.
+Install  datasetutils.dmg by double clicking it and dragging and dropping it into applications folder Run datasetutils.app by double clicking it

 ### Console Mode